RevenueCat/revenuecat-docs/docs_source/🔑 Service Credentials/creating-play-service-credentials.md

 excerpt: Step-by-step guide for creating your Play service credentials
 hidden: false
 createdAt: '2023-03-21T20:33:13.482Z'
-updatedAt: '2023-06-02T21:10:31.788Z'
+updatedAt: '2023-06-09T10:15:36.263Z'
 ---
 In order for RevenueCat's servers to communicate with Google on your behalf, you need to provide a set of service credentials.
 The process for configuring these credentials is a bit complex, but the added level of control improves security by providing RevenueCat with only the access we need.

 > 📘 Credentials can take up to 36 hours after being created to be valid
 >
 > It can take up to 36 hours for your Play Service Credentials to work properly with the Google Play Developer API.
-You may see "Invalid Play Store credentials" errors (503 or 521) and be unable to make purchases with RevenueCat until this happens.]
+You may see "Invalid Play Store credentials" errors (503 or 521) and be unable to make purchases with RevenueCat until this happens.

 # Setup